lemiesz/l-rust/TOOD.md

 ## Current Status/Last Thing I Did

 Got variable intialization and assignment working.
 Have the ability to set global variables.
+Got nested enviorments and block scoping of variables working

 ## TODO

-Left of on the Scope section of the Book https://craftinginterpreters.com/statements-and-state.html#scope.
+Left of on the Control Flow section of book https://craftinginterpreters.com/control-flow.html